Pied avocet: Measurements

 The pied avocet measures between 42 and 46 cm in length, with a wingspan of 67 to 77 cm, occasionally up to 80 cm.
 The wing of an adult male measures 22 to 23.8 cm, while that of a female measures 21.9 to 24 cm.

 The bill measures 8.2 to 9.1 cm in males and is slightly shorter in females, ranging from 7.2 to 8.5 cm.
 The legs extend beyond 10 cm, with a tarsus of 8.5 to 9.4 cm in males and 7.5 to 9.2 cm in females.
 The tail measures 8 to 9 cm in adult males and 7.8 to 8.7 cm in adult females.

 The weight ranges from 267 to 382 g, with an average of 325 g.

 Behaviour

-This avocet forages in shallow brackish water or on mud flats, often scything its bill from side to side in water (a feeding technique that is unique to the avocets).
+Like all avocets, it forages in shallow brackish water or on mud flats, often scything its bill from side to side in water; a feeding technique unique to avocets.
 It mainly eats crustaceans and insects.

 Its breeding habitat is shallow lakes with brackish water and exposed bare mud.
 It nests on open ground, often in small groups, sometimes with other waders.
 Three to five eggs are laid in a lined scrape or on a mound of vegetation.

-Vocalizations
+Vocal behaviour

 The contact and alarm calls, often emitted by adults when chicks are threatened, are a fluty whistle, sometimes plaintive, resembling plut-plut-plutt or klup-klup-klup.
 Paul Géroudet notes kvit-kvit-kvit when birds are excited, as well as krit-krit or kvèt.
 Near predators, avocets may emit kriyu.
 They also produce soft buk-buk during chick-rearing or glouglou... grrugrrugrru with mates during breeding.